verstraetetycho/verstraetetycho/README.md

 # 👋 Hi, I’m @verstraetetycho

 ## ℹ Some info:
-- Student: Bachelor Applied Computer Science
+- Graduated: Software Engineer
 - Graduated: Graphic Designer
-- Favorite language: Javascript / Typescript
+- Favorite language(s): Javascript / Typescript

 ## ✔ Goals I would like to accomplish in 2022
 - [x] Graduate